 The West of Cornwall is also known for its unique geographical features and ancient sites, including serpentine rock on the Lizard, and stone circles and an early amphitheatre near Land’s End - best discovered whilst out walking the coastal footpath with a picnic.

 Places to visit in West Cornwall

 Sit back and relax with an open-top bus tour of the far west.
 The Explorer 300 runs between May and August each year, taking passengers on a scenic trip from St Ives through Sennen and on to Land’s End.

-We’d also highly recommend the beautiful and mesmerising train journey between St Erth and St Ives.
+We’d also highly recommend the beautiful train journey between St Erth and St Ives.
 Hop on board (making sure you sit on the coast-side of the train!) and enjoy some of the best views in the country as the train chugs along the coastal track.
-When you get to St Ives, grab a pub lunch in one of the seafront taverns or a bag of chips on the beach before making your way home again.
+When you get to St Ives, grab a pub lunch in one of the seafront taverns or a bag of chips on the beach before making your way home.

-...and if you enjoy cycling, we suggest heading to Helston and the Penrose nature reserve.
+If you enjoy cycling, we suggest heading to Helston and the Penrose nature reserve.
 Owned by the National Trust, Penrose is home to plenty of scenic, off-road cycle routes to suit all the family.
-Don’t worry if you can’t bring your own bikes with you, either – Porthleven Cycle Hire offer a range of bikes and cycling equipment, and may even deliver to and collect from your holiday home.
+Don’t worry if you can’t bring your own bikes with you, either – Porthleven Cycle Hire offers a range of bikes and cycling equipment, and may even deliver to and collect from your holiday home.